zatarain/lorentz/README.md

 * `staging`: Apply infrastructure changes to staging account.
 * `main`: Apply infrastructure changes to production account **and default account**.
 * `any other branch`: Only lint, validates and generate plan for infrastructure changes.

+## 🌟 Dependency updates

+There is a pipeline for [dependabot][github-dependabot] in order to keep the provider versions and other terraform dependencies up to date, which is triggered weekly (on Sunday nights) and generate pull requests in case of any dependency has an update.

 ## 📚 References